ragnesis/School-Management-System/README.md

 3. **Running the System**:
    - Run the script using Python: `python school_management_system.py`
    - Follow the on-screen prompts to interact with the system.

+*This was made in 2021 so it might have some version specific issues.

 ## Code Structure